zehui-zhang/domain_api/README.md

 This is a practice about data crawler, AWS S3 and EC2, and docker.

-This product can retrieve Sydney real estate information from Domain.com, and upload them to AWS S3.
+The purpose is to implement a python application that can retrieve Sydney real estate information from Domain.com, and upload data to AWS S3.

-This product is deployed to Docker and can be run in AWS EC2.
+The python application is deployed to Docker and can be run in AWS EC2.

 ## Table of Contents